 Training Must Encompass How and Why

 Training is a learning designed to help an employee understand the how and why of their job.
-If the employer can give employees about the company and its culture while also giving them the nuts and bolts of their job then it’s a win/win.
+If the employer can give employees information about the company and its culture while also giving them the nuts and bolts of their job, then it’s a win/win.
 CareerBuilder reports that most employees expect to learn skills required to do a job while on that job.
 In addition, a lot of employers believe that employees and employers are equally responsible for the training required to do a job.

 Mentors are a great way to continue to build an employee’s skills.
-The benefits of such a program are organization-wide.
-It encourages inter-office relationships and new employees become more comfortable with the company.
+The benefits of such a program are organization wide.
+It encourages inter-office relationships, and new employees become more comfortable with the company.

 A Balanced Approach

 New hires are also a great way to gain feedback about training they receive.
-They also may have some tips from training they’ve received at other employees.
+They also may have some tips from training they’ve received at other employers.
 They are a wealth of information about what is working and what is not working in your onboarding program.
 This mutual benefit can also start making the employee feel valuable right away.
 Current employees may feel that the training that they have to provide is keeping them from doing the job they were hired to do.
 Take this into account as you prepare the onboarding process.
 Perhaps it is best to have a rotating schedule that allows many subject matter experts to provide the material to new employees.
 Guide the program to maximize all employee’s time.

 A balance must be struck between the training given to new employees and the cultural and less job specific information.
 Some people consider training to be the fuel for the engine of onboarding and one is pointless without the other.
 Create an onboarding program with great care, consider the things that an employee will need to succeed in their new job (big things and little things).
-Give as much value to haw the employees feel throughout the program as it to the program itself in order to ensure success.
+Give as much value to how the employees feel throughout the program as it to the program itself in order to ensure success.